Learn how to make a sourdough starter from scratch with step by step instructions and day by day pictures!

 Day 1:

-11:00 AM: – I mixed together 30 grams of whole wheat flour and 30 grams of chlorine free water in a clean jar.
+11:00 AM: – I mixed together 30 grams of whole wheat flour and 30 grams of chlorine free water in a clean glass jar.

-If you want to use measuring spoons instead of a scale, just use 3 tablespoons of flour and 2 tablespoons + 1 teaspoon of water.
+I think using a scale is the easiest way to measure out the flour and water.
+But if you want to use measuring spoons instead of a scale, just use 3 tablespoons of flour and 2 tablespoons + 1 teaspoon of water.

 Then I placed a rubber band at the height of the starter and placed a lid loosely on top of the starter.